 Now that I’ve scared us all into having nightmares that we’ve accidentally rejected our children – which is not what we have to worry about – let’s talk about how to avoid this.

 Our children want to be loved by us and we want to love them.
 All we really have to do… is mean it and show it.

 We don’t have to be perfect.
-We don’t have to be happy and cheerful and always baking brownies.
-We don’t have to never lose our temper or always have hours to sit and read with our kids.
+Let me put it this way…we don’t have to be happy and cheerful, always have an even temper, or sit and read for hours to our kids.
 We just need to be around, emotionally available and free with our feelings and praise.